 5. It’s Known for Ghost Stories (Whether You Believe Them or Not)

-Savannah is famous for being “haunted.”
-Ghost tours run every night.
+Savannah is famously known as “haunted.”
+Ghost tours take place each night.

 Even if you don’t believe in ghosts: